tomascupr/codexMCP/README.md

 ```

 The server will start listening on port 8080 (by default).
 Your applications can now make requests to the server's API endpoints.

+### Developer Notes

+If you're developing or extending CodexMCP, be aware of these implementation details:

+1. **Prompt Templates**: All prompt templates are stored in the `src/codexmcp/prompt_files/` directory and are loaded lazily when first needed.

+2. **o4-mini Model Support**: The system has special handling for the `o4-mini` model, including proper configuration of `max_completion_tokens` and temperature settings.

+3. **CLI Fallback**: The system tries to use the Codex CLI first for better performance, falling back to the OpenAI API when necessary.

 ### How It Works